Why Can't I Place Her Face?

-I can totally see why I don't remember the name because a lot of her characters seem to be the type that you would describe as that one girl from that one thing but then when I go to look at the images I feel like I'm forcing recognition all while also have a true sense that this face is somewhat familiar.
+I can totally see why I don't remember the name because a lot of her characters seem to be the type that you would describe as that one girl from that one thing.
+Then, when I go to look at the images, I feel like I'm forcing recognition all while also have a real sense that this face is somewhat familiar.

 Anyways, as I said, this was a pretty good episode.
 Now it's time to stop shaming this poor woman's career so that I can share what I saw as I give you...

 Grizzly Adams Sets Fire to His Head is the show being interrupted for tonight's "special broadcast" of Saturday Night Live.

 The opening sketch has the cast and the host in the locker as if they are preparing for a pep-rally.
 The host, Mary Kay Place, plays a super peppy cheerleader trying to hype up the jaded and cynical cast.
 Their negative response to her please causes her to cry and everyone to feel like crap for ruining her time as the host.
 The cast then pulled to together and decides to cheer up Mary Kay by putting on the peppiest show in history.
 They then all rush to the stage to burst through a sign for Saturday Night Live to give pep-squad intros leading to a group cheer of, "Live from New York...

 This was followed by a fake commercial for Hey Perfume, for those moments that you don't want to be subtle, the perfume for one night stands.